 The Paris Climate Agreement will become binding on November 4.
 Now we have a real plan and deadlines for weaning ourselves off of fossil fuels.

 Just days before the signing of the Paris Climate Accord, hundreds of religious leaders send a statement to world leaders at the United Nations in New York.

 A broad coalition of faith-based organizations, including the Maryknoll Office of Global Concerns, celebrates the United States' first disbursement of $500 million to the Green Climate Fund.

 A two-page flyer about the issues raised in the Paris Climate Agreement and what you can do to support this important global call to action on the environment.

 On December 12, world leaders concluded final negotiations of the climate agreement in Paris.
-Chloe Schwabe, Faith Economy Ecology Program Director, was an official observer at the two-week conference.
+Chloe Schwabe, Faith Economy Ecology Project Coordinator, was an official observer at the two-week conference.
 The following is her statement.

 Faith groups call on the World Bank to announce a Zero Deforestation policy at the Paris Climate Summit (COP21).

 December 8, 2015 was Gender Day at the Paris Climate Summit.
 Watch our video of one of the actions for gender justice that happened at the negotiations.

 As the UN marks Human Rights Day, we find ourselves in the disturbing place of needing to raise the importance of human rights language in the Paris climate agreement.

 Momentum is building, thanks to voices from the Global South, for a climate agreement that limits global warming to 1.5 degrees Celsius.